mizterp/PHP-Web-Article-Extractor/docs/supported_languages.md

-For this libraries language and keyword detection there are currently a total of 43 supported languages (files can be found in this libraries /res/stop_words/ directory):
+For this libraries language and keyword detection; there are currently a total of 43 supported languages (files can be found in this libraries /res/stop_words/ directory)

 Language | Filename
 --- | ---